About the Journal

 Submissions

-Authors that wish to submit an article are encouraged to consult this webpage for guidance about the steps to be followed.
+Authors who wish to submit an article are encouraged to consult guidance from Public Knowledge Prosjekt (PKP) about the steps to be followed.
 Authors are encouraged to disclose potential conflicts of interests at the time of submission.

 Peer Review Process